 Rosa Elena Monzón

 “I hereby give special recognition to your work with the students that we are attending in the Dialogical Gathering Club; which has had a special impact due to the materials that you have brought from the mobile library because, as you have seen, our student population is of very low economic resources and trying to bring them an innovative element impacts on the acquisition of basic habits such as reading.
 Thanks to your work and consequently a thousand thanks to the institution that CASA represents, I hope to continue counting on your support for the benefit of the students”.

 Jair Benjamín García

-“I am a teacher at Alvaro Obregon elementary school in the community of Capaderillo.
-I think it is an excellent idea to introduce the Mobile Library in these communities, because in addition to introducing innovation and services of a library, they support the teaching process of children, as well as encouraging and motivating them to read and learn new activities to promote a more harmonious and happy development.
-We hope that the Mobile Library can continue to come to the community to lend books and that a work schedule can be generated to encourage the community and parents to promote the habit of reading and culture in the community”.
+“I am a teacher at Álvaro Obregón primary school in the community of Capaderillo.
+I think it is an excellent idea to introduce the Mobile Library in these communities, because in addition to introducing innovation and services of a library, they support the teaching process of children, as well as encourage and motivate them to read and learn new activities to promote a more harmonious and happy development.
+We hope that the Mobile Library can continue coming to the community to lend books and that a work agenda can be generated to encourage the community and parents to promote the habit of reading and culture in the community”.

 Library Program Contact

 Monday to Friday from 9:00 a.m. to 6:00 p.m.